YWCA USA: History

-Alejandra Y. Castillo, Esq., is the CEO of YWCA USA.

-Services

-YWCA serves more than 2 million women, girls, and their families in the United States.
-It is also part of an international movement serving 25 million worldwide in 120 countries.

-Each year, YWCAs help more than 535,000 women with safety services, which include sexual assault programs, domestic violence services such as emergency shelter, crisis hotlines, counseling and court assistance, and other community safety programs.
-We also help more than 122,000 women with economic empowerment programs, and more than 160,000 individuals participate each year in racial justice education and training programs.

 YWCA of The City of New York

 The YWCA of The City of New York, the oldest of all of the YWCAs in the United States, was founded in 1858.
 It is unique in that the organization is guided purely by human service-oriented programs rather than physical services.
 Such programs include their Early Learning Centers, Family Resource Center, Out-of-School Programs, Professional Development Programming, and Women's Employment Programming to name a few, and are still guided by the YW mission of eliminating racism and empowering women.
 YWCA of The City of New York services are a major component of the non-profit community in New York City.

 The YWCA of The City of New York produces several fundraising events annually including the Salute to Women Leaders Luncheon, the YWCA-NYC Theatre Benefit (featuring the Broadway hit The Color Purple in 2005 and the revival of Michael Bennett's A Chorus Line in 2006).

 During their annual Summer Soirée (held at the W Hotel in 2005 and Cipriani 23rd Street in 2006) they present their "W" award.
 This award is presented to a woman who is a visionary, an innovator, trend-setter, a woman who gives back to her community and helps those the YW serves daily: the women, girls and families of New York City.
 In 2005, this award was given to Marian McEvoy, and in 2006 to Star Jones-Reynolds.